-In addition to the assessment on the level of achievement of the expected results of the project on the outcomes and outputs levels, the review assesses the project against the six DAC evaluation criteria of relevance, coherence, efficiency, effectiveness, impact, sustainability and three additional criteria of design, management, and integration of crossing-cutting issues.
-The main target users of this review are the implementation team, UN-Habitat Management, SECO and key partners of the project.
+In addition to the assessment on the level of achievement of the expected results (at the outcomes and outputs levels).
+The review also assesses the project against the six DAC evaluation criteria of relevance, coherence, efficiency, effectiveness, impact, sustainability and three additional criteria of design, management, and integration of crossing-cutting issues.
+The main target users of this review are the implementation team, UN-Habitat Management, SECO and other key partners of the project.